Follow the Leaders

 Fill in the blank.
 My business would be more successful and I would be a happier CEO if I could do MORE ________ and LESS ________.

 Less doing is the theme of this year’s VACEOs Retreat and there’s no better expert than Ari Meisel.
-We are pleased to announce Meisel, founder of Less Doing, will share the principles within his latest book The Replaceable Founder during his keynote address AND small group workshops at this year’s VACEOs Retreat.
+Meisel, founder of Less Doing, will share the principles within his latest book The Replaceable Founder during his keynote address AND small group workshops at this year’s VACEOs Retreat.

 About Ari Meisel and Less Doing

 Meisel is a self-described “Overwhelmologist” and founder of Less Doing.
 He helps entrepreneurs who have opportunity in excess of what their infrastructure can support, find focus, flexibility, and freedom in their business.
 The methodology enables founders to become replaceable so they can scale their business.
 Learn more about Ari.

 “I’m looking forward to seeing everyone at Kingsmill this May.
 We’re going to really dig into all the best systems and tools to accelerate your growth, and build a world class culture for your company that will attract the best employees to work for you.
 You’re going to learn about what critical few things you need to do, so you really leverage the Pareto Principle – where 80% of our results come from 20% of our effort.
 Revenue and Profit growth will be easier than ever.” – Cameron Herold

 About Cameron’s Presentation

 Cameron Herold is the mastermind behind hundreds of companies’ exponential growth.
 He has rightfully earned a reputation as a business growth guru by guiding his clients to double their profit and double their revenue in just three years or less.